“If-then”: Using Conditional Sentences in Academic Writing

 Note that the past perfect verb is used in the if clause and the present conditional verb is used in the main clause.

 Punctuating these conditional sentences is simple.
 Use a comma to separate the if clause from the main clause when the if clause comes first.
+Again, Trinka can help you in the punctuating the sentences correctly, within minutes!

 Some Exceptions to the Rules